Deep Learning Models for Causal Inference (under selection on observables)

 I tried to write the tutorials at a very high level so that anybody with a basic understanding of causal inference and machine learning could find them useful.
 The tutorials assume very little prior knowledge about deep learning and TensorFlow.
 In addition to featuring relevant models, I hoped that these tutorials could be a gentle introduction for building, tuning, and evaluating your own complex models in Tensorflow 2.

 These are a work in a progress.
 If you have any questions or feedback on how I can improve them, please let me know.
 The tutorials accompany a review we are currently writing on this literature.
+Lastly, if you enjoyed these tutorials, feel free to star the repository.
+Thanks!

 This tutorial introduces the idea of representation learning for causal inference.
 You also build and test a simple conditional average treatment effect (CATE) estimator, TARNet (first introduced in Shalit et al., 2017), using the TF2 functional API.